markharrison/CanvasUIMark/markjscanvasui.md

 ### MarkJSCanvasUI Instance

-The main `MarkJSCanvasUI` class manages all UI elements and input handling.
-The library is designed to be driven by an external animation loop for maximum flexibility.
+The main `MarkJSCanvasUI` class manages all UI elements.
+The library does not include an internal animation loop - you must provide your own game loop for maximum flexibility.

 ```javascript
 const ui = new MarkJSCanvasUI(canvas, options);